-We live in a culture where being exhausted, overextended, and overbooked are the norms.
-We squeeze as many bullet points as possible onto our daily to-do lists, and we feel accomplished and productive when every point is checked off by 11 p.m.
+We live in a culture where being exhausted, overextended and overbooked are the norms.
+We squeeze as many bullet points as possible into our daily to-do lists, and we feel accomplished and productive when every point is checked off by 11 p.m.

 But are we really satisfied with our lives?
 Is there true joy in our daily living?